-Humour is also a great way to build an emotional connection, and in fact, only 14% of people in our survey think humour is not appropriate in the current economic and social atmosphere.
+Humor is also a great way to build an emotional connection, and in fact, only 14% of people in our survey think humor is not appropriate in the current economic and social atmosphere.

-McDonald’s’ global campaign ‘Wanna go to McDonald’s?’ gets the gentle humour right, tapping into something universal that everybody can relate to.
+McDonald’s’ global campaign ‘Wanna go to McDonald’s?’ gets the gentle humor right, tapping into something universal that everybody can relate to.